Defined Benefit Plan Calculator

 How Inputs Impact Your Defined Benefit Pension Calculation

-The Defined Benefit Plan Calculator computes your possible deductible contribution.
-How do the inputs impact your Defined Benefit Plan calculation?
+The Defined Benefit Plan Calculator estimates your possible deductible contribution.
+Here's how your inputs affect your Defined Benefit Plan calculation:

-2. Your Income: Defined Benefit limits are adjusted for income.
-In 2024, a 3-year average income of $275,000 would provide the full maximum benefit.
-A lower average income may reduce the Defined Benefit limit.
-However, this may not necessarily be the case.
-It will depend on the level of income and how long the owner has worked for the business.
+2. Income: Contribution maximums are adjusted for income.
+In 2025, a 3-year average income of $280,000 allows the full maximum benefit.
+Lower average incomes may reduce your maximum Defined Benefit contribution, depending on business income and years of service in the business.

-3. Years with Business: As mentioned, the number of years in the business may impact your Defined Benefit Plan limit when average compensation is below $275,000 in 2024.
+3. Years with Business: The number of years you’ve recevied business income can affect your maximum Defined Benefit or Cash Balance Plan contribution limit, especially if your average compensation is below $280,000 in 2025.

 Increasing Your Defined Benefit Plan Contribution

-Now that you know how the inputs impact the Defined Benefit Plan calculation, here are some ways you can increase your maximum deductible contribution:
+Now that you understand how the inputs affect your Defined Benefit Plan calculation, here are some strategies to increase your maximum deductible contribution:

 What If You Have Employees?

-In general, employees will need to be covered in the Defined Benefit Plan, although typically at a much lower level.
-The Defined Benefit Plan contribution calculator does not quantify the cost of employee benefits.
-However, depending on the ages and income levels of your employees, the cost of benefits relative to tax savings may make good financial sense.
+In general, employees must be be covered in the Defined Benefit Plan, although usually at a lower benefit level than the owner.
+The Defined Benefit Plan contribution calculator estimates your potential contributions but does not calculate the cost of employee benefits.
+Depending on the ages and income levels of your employees, the cost of providing benefits may still make financial sense when weighed against potential tax savings.

-We can calculate your deduction and the cost of employee benefits if you contact us at (480) 795-8256 or at info@saberpension.com.
+We can help you determine your maximum deductible contribution and calculate the cost of employee benefits.
+Contact us at (480) 795-8256 or info@saberpension.com for a personalized consultation.

 Defined Benefit Calculator